 - Inflammatory bowel disease (IBD).
 The cause of IBD is not known but is suspected to be an allergic reaction to components of food, bacteria, or parasites.
 IBD can be congenital in some breeds of dogs, such as the Basenji.

 - Tumors of the intestine, usually in older dogs.

 - Fungal infections such as histoplasmosis, in certain parts of the country.

-A diagnosis of intestinal lymphosarcoma may be missed with endoscopy, as the biopsies taken don’t include the full thickness of the intestinal wall, and the cancerous cells may be deep in the wall.
-In that case, the vet will need to perform surgery, to take a larger biopsy of the entire thickness of the intestinal wall, to make a diagnosis.
+An endoscopy may miss a diagnosis of intestinal lymphosarcoma, as the biopsies taken don’t include the full thickness of the intestinal wall, and the cancerous cells may lie deep in the wall.
+In that case, the vet will need to perform surgery and take a larger biopsy of the entire thickness of the intestinal wall to make a diagnosis.

 Treatment Of Small Intestinal Diarrhea In Dogs

 Treatment for acute (short-term) small intestinal diarrhea usually involves withholding food, but not water, for 24 to 48 hours.
 If diarrhea stops, dogs can have small amounts of a bland, low-fat food three to six times daily for a few days, with a gradual increase in the amount and a slow transition back to the pet’s normal diet.

 Special diets usually contain rice, which is more digestible than other grains.

 Don’t give your dog over-the-counter diarrhea medications without first consulting a veterinarian.
 If your dog is active, not dehydrated, and has been previously healthy, acute diarrhea can often be managed at home.